UrbanDine

 Picture

-Nala is here to provide emotional support and therapeutic benefits to the children with whom she works.
+Bob is here to provide emotional support and therapeutic benefits to the children with whom he works.

 • Aids in rapport building with the professional adult and promotes engagement with the child